nicktfranklin/OpenScienceWorkshop2019/README.md

 # OpenScienceWorkshop2019
 Welcome to the Open Science Workshop Github Repository!
+You can find the slides for the workshop on [https://zenodo.org/record/3550236](https://zenodo.org/record/3550236)).

 This repository contains some simple examples of how code, specifically, *Jupyter Notebooks*, integrate with Github and and be run online.